fritids/wp-birthday-users/readme.txt

 > ### Caution: in version 0.1.3
 > For some reason there is 2 breakspaces in the wp-birthday-users.php at the end.
 Delete these to let the plugin work.
 (I try to fix it later)

+Version 0.1.7 introduce the posibility to show a widget on your page.
+This will show you a widget with the users whos birthday is today, and you can choose to show upcoming and past birthdays (and how many of it), also a downloadimage with to the ical.

 == Installation ==

 1. Download <a href="http://wordpress.org/extend/plugins/wp-birthday-users/">wp-birthday-users</a> to a directory on your web server.